rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Copeland*, *NetFlows* and *Bachet* ranking consensus

 :numref:`rankingConsensusFigure` makes apparent a ranking consensus with the four levels of agreement where action *a5* appears consistently first-ranked and actions *a2* and *a9*, both, last-ranked.
-Notice again the incomparabilities of action *a1*, a consequence of its contrasted performance record (see :numref:`bachetHeatmapT`).
+Notice again the incomparabilities of alternatives *a1* and *a9*, a consequence of their contrasted performance records (see :numref:`bachetHeatmapT`).

 .. code-block:: pycon
    :linenos: